YaroslavGarashchenko/Bash/README.md

 Result: 3

 05 Task (console.sh)
-create console.sh script that does the following: implements console functionality - infinite loop that reads user input on each iteration supports commands: ls [dir] - lists the contents of specified directory
+Create console.sh script that does the following: implements console functionality - infinite loop that reads user input on each iteration supports commands: ls [dir] - lists the contents of specified directory